dart-lang/language/accepted/future-releases/nnbd/number-operation-typing.md

 *(It is not necessarily a compile-time error if the static type of `e2` or `e3` is not a subtype of _C_, but it is still a compile-time error if the static type of `e2` or `e3` is not assignable to the actual parameter type,`num`.)*

-(This does emphasize the inherent non-symmetry of Dart operators: The first operand is a receiver which is always evaluated with no type context, and is then used to resolve the operator method against, and the second operand is an argument to that method.
-We need to fully resolve the first operand and the operator before we can even begin with the second operand.)
+These rules emphasize the inherent non-symmetry of Dart operators: The first operand is a receiver which is always evaluated with no type context, and is then used to resolve the operator method against, and the second operand is an argument to that method.
+We need to fully resolve the first operand and the operator before we can even begin with the second operand.

 For the binary operators, the context type of the second operand, based on the first operand and the context type of the entire operation, can be summarized (non-normatively) as: